wednesdayayay/Scrawl/README.md

   - not only does the shape number change but also goes to raotation amount /360 for symmetry
   - [scale] - you can do some interesting things with this one make sure to set the number of shapes to scale between! combine with mirroring for different effects. [trix] slider becomes scale amount when scale is on else it is used as [trix]

+ /// Running Scrawl

+ if you aren't too sure what to do with the source and don't want to wait for me to get my image uploaded follow these instructions
+ 1. you can download the waaaave pool image and use that as a base to work from. linked above
+ 2. flash that onto your microSD card using the etcher linked above
+ 3. turn on RPI with waaaave pool image, press escape when waaaave pool starts up
+ 4. pull the whole scrawl folder into your openframeworks my apps folder
+ 5. copy the directory in open frameworks > my apps > scrawl
+ 5. open terminal, press escape to quit out of waaaave pool
+ 6. "cd (paste the directory you copied above)" press enter
+ 7. "make" press enter
+ 8. wait for that to finish it doesn't take too long
+ 9. "make run" press enter

+ if your pi isn't connected to the internet you may get an error having to do with the date/time if so go into terminal "sudo date 021005422020" the number represent the time in this format MMDDhhmmYYYY if you want to run of composite rather than HDMI open the config file (insert microSD into a card reader in your computer it will show up on that card as config.txt) and #/comment out the following three lines 1. hdmi_force_hotplug 2. hdmi_mode 3. hdmi_group

+ it should start up for you at that point once you have made the file once you can "cd" to that directory and "make run" any time to run scrawl with my forthcoming image it will just automatically start thus giving you another cartidge in the ever growing raspberry pi arsenal of video synths

 /// Examples